I give up ownership of my home with a Reverse Mortgage.

 The best lies have an element of truth in them.
 Perhaps the truth serves as the sugar coating on a poison pill that has infected the minds of many older homeowners who fear they would sign over ownership of their home if they chose to get a reverse mortgage.

 The majority of the confusion seems to be rooted in early versions of proprietary, or privately issued, reverse mortgage products.
 Many of the loans had shared appreciation clauses.
 Under shared equity provisions, the bank is not entitled to your home but rather a share of the equity when you sell or pass away.
+The Reverse Mortgage program signed into law by President Reagan has never had a shared equity provision.

 What is a Deed in lieu of foreclosure?